megaease/easeagent/README.md

     * Extremely cleanly packaged `Tracing` and `Metric` API, with a small amount of code to achieve business support.

 * Standardization
-    * The tracing data format is fully compatible with the Zipkin data for
+    * The tracing data format is fully compatible with the Zipkin data format.
     * Metric data format fully supports integration with Prometheus.